To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 When there is drought you also have wildfires—range fires and forest fires.
 After the fires have burned off the brush, there is always the danger of floods when it resumes raining because there is no vegetation in the burned area’s watershed to retain the precipitation.
-These catastrophes of drought, famine, fire and flood naturally tend to go together.
-In Matthew 24:7, Jesus predicted: “And there will be famines.”
+These catastrophes of drought, famine, fire, and flood naturally tend to go together.
+Jesus predicted that “there will be famines” (Matthew 24:7).
 Worldwide famines will engender vicious competition and strife among nations over food.
-This will mean increased political and military danger, especially for the United States, Britain and the British-descended peoples, whose lands have typically been seen as the breadbasket of the world.
+This will mean increased political and military danger, especially for the United States, Britain, and the British-descended peoples, whose lands have typically been seen as the breadbasket of the world.

 The book of Revelation confirms this coming famine.
 “When he had broken the third seal [shortly before the coming of Christ], I heard the third Living Being [an angelic personage] say, ‘Come!’
 And I saw a black horse, with its rider holding a pair of balances in his hand.
 And a voice from among the four Living Beings said, ‘A loaf of bread for $20, or three pounds of barley flour, but there is no olive oil or wine’” (Revelation 6:5–6, The Living Bible).